What is a significant disadvantage of nuclear energy?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-Nuclear energy is a powerful source of electricity generation, but one of its significant disadvantages lies in the disposal of nuclear waste.
-When nuclear fuel is used in reactors, it becomes radioactive and remains hazardous for thousands of years.
-Effective and safe disposal of this waste is challenging and requires careful management to prevent environmental contamination and protect public health.
+Nuclear energy is a powerful source of electricity generation, but one significant disadvantage is related to the disposal of nuclear waste.
+When nuclear fission occurs in reactors, it produces radioactive waste that can remain hazardous to human health and the environment for thousands of years.
+The challenge lies in finding a safe and long-term storage solution for this waste.

 Subscribe